Find Affordable College Courses

 Norfolk, VA

-With a ranking of #6, Old Dominion University did quite well on this year’s best schools for writing studies students.
-Old Dominion is a very large public school located in the midsize city of Norfolk.
+Old Dominion University landed the #6 spot in the 2023 rankings for the best writing studies programs.
+Old Dominion is a very large public school located in the city of Norfolk.

 Writing majors at Old Dominion take out an average of $25,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $227.

-With a ranking of #7, North Carolina State University did quite well on this year’s best schools for writing studies students.
+North Carolina State University did quite well in this year’s ranking of the best schools for writing studies students.
+It came in at #7 on the list.
 Located in the large city of Raleigh, NC State is a public college with a very large student population.

-Full Writing Studies at North Carolina State University Report
+Read full report on Writing Studies at North Carolina State University

 #8